rentry/rentry.github.io/_posts/2019-01-15-shutdown-sharing-maine-ballot.md

 Sure, there are ways to program repeating patterns into content management systems (I’m reminded of [Drupal Paragraphs](https://www.drupal.org/project/paragraphs)), but those patterns come with a heavy developer burden, if the patterns are anticipated at all.

-Jekyll `_includes` are so simple to use, and so powerful, they render this problem trivial.
+Jekyll `_includes` are so simple to use, and so powerful, this problem is trivial.

 The yes/no table looks like this: